Experience-Monks/nyg-jam3/README.md

 ### `npm run release`

-To releasing new versions we are using [standard-version](https://github.com/conventional-changelog/standard-version).
+To release new versions we are using [standard-version](https://github.com/conventional-changelog/standard-version).

 Steps: